 Tata Tea Gold Care, a variant launched less than two years back, now contributes to ~5% of the Gold franchise turnover.
 Our premium brands, including Tata Tea Gold Care, Chakra Gold Care, Tata Tea Premium TeaVeda, Tetley Black, Tata Tea Gold and Chakra Gold have grown faster than the rest of our portfolio during the year.

 Launched Tata Tea Gold Saffrona premium tea with the opulent taste of saffron.

-Taking ahead the hyperlocal approach of Tata Tea Premium, the brand launched unique street-tea variants from various parts of the country as part of Tata Tea Premium Street Chai collection.
+Taking ahead the hyperlocal approach of Tata Tea Premium, the brand launched coffee experience.